 - Show them what you discovered about your firm’s personality

-- Ask them whether they feel the messages being communicated currently fit with these discoveries about your brand
+- Ask them whether the messages being communicated currently fit with who your brand truly is

-- Ask ‘How might we get the right message out to our ideal clients fast?’ and encourage some brainstorming around marketing techniques
+- Ask ‘How might we show our ideal client who we truly are?’ and encourage some brainstorming around marketing techniques

 If your team weren’t involved in the brand process, they need to go through it themselves to understand why everything has changed, and why you’re suddenly telling them to write a blog, or post on social media or create a video.